Parkinson’s Dementia Disease Treatment London

 Parkinson’s Dementia Symptoms

-PDD affects a person’s cognitive and motor skills, and the symptoms will gradually get worse over time.
-The first signs of cognitive decline typically occur approximately one year after an initial Parkinson’s disease diagnosis.
+Parkinson’s dementia impacts both cognitive and motor abilities, with symptoms typically worsening gradually over time.
+Early signs of cognitive decline often appear around one year after a Parkinson’s disease diagnosis.

 • Changes in your ability to recall memories